-The Financial Aid Award Offer, also known as Financial Aid Package, is a conditional offer of financial aid for the academic year.
-The award offer is based on student needs, enrollment levels, living situation, and the availability of aid.
+The Financial Aid Offer is a conditional offer of financial aid for the academic year.
+The aid offer is based on student calculated financial need, enrollment level, living situation, and the availability of aid.
 Financial need is determined by subtracting the Student Aid Index (SAI) from the cost of attendance (COA), which includes tuition, fees, books, supplies, transportation, room, board, and miscellaneous personal expenses.
 The financial aid package offered may be a combination of gift aid (grants and scholarships) and self-help (loans or part-time employment).

-The initial financial aid award offer will generally be based on full-time enrollment (12 Credits or greater) for an academic year (Fall and Spring semester) at Leeward CC, unless the recipient is planning to graduate at the end of the Fall semester, or entering in the Spring semester, or nearing maximum timeframe (SAP).
-Award offer will be adjusted for enrollment levels less than full-time.
-Changes in enrollment level (adding or dropping classes) after aid has been disbursed may require the financial aid office to recalculate the student's award offer, and the student may be required to pay back to the aid program and/or have an outstanding obligation at the institution.
+The initial financial aid offer will generally be based on full-time enrollment (12 Credits: or greater) for an academic year (Fall and Spring semester) at Leeward CC, unless the recipient is planning to graduate at the end of the Fall semester, or entering in the Spring semester, or nearing maximum timeframe (SAP).
+Aid offer will be adjusted for enrollment levels less than full-time.
+Changes in enrollment level (adding or dropping classes) after aid has been disbursed may require the financial aid office to recalculate the student's aid offer, and the student may be required to pay back to the aid program and/or have an outstanding obligation at the institution.